 Mistake #6: Not polishing up your pronunciation enough

 Students often waste excessive time brushing up their vocabulary and grammar without working on their wrong pronunciation.
 It’s a significant mistake, which you should avoid!
-Polishing your grammar and vocabulary is great, but what’s the point if nobody understands what you are saying!
+Polishing your grammar and vocabulary is excellent, but what’s the point if nobody understands what you are saying!

 You might have excellent ideas, but nobody will ever read the content if the handwriting is dirty.
 Similar things happen when a student’s pronunciation isn’t that great, like other proficiencies.